nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Bimodal:** Pertaining to or characteristic of operating in two modes.

-### Expanded Definition and Usage\nThe term 'dual-mode' is widely applied in various fields, from telecommunications, where devices may switch between different frequency bands, to healthcare, where medical devices might operate in distinct diagnostic and therapeutic modes to optimize patient care.
+### Expanded Definition and Usage:
+The term 'dual-mode' is widely applied in various fields, from telecommunications, where devices may switch between different frequency bands, to healthcare, where medical devices might operate in distinct diagnostic and therapeutic modes to optimize patient care.
 For instance, a dual-mode insulin pump might deliver both continuous and on-demand doses based on real-time blood glucose readings and patient inputs.
 In automotive technology, dual-mode vehicles can switch between electric and combustion modes to maximize efficiency and range.